A refined Gallai-Edmonds structure theorem for weighted matching polynomials: Gallai-Edmonds Structure Theorem

-Consider the path tree $T^i_G$ and write at each level the sign of the graph continued fraction for its respective rooted subtree.
-That is, for a path $c:i=i_1\to i_k$ write for the corresponding rooted subtree the sign of $\alpha_{i_k}(G\setminus i_1,\dots,i_{k-1})(\theta)$, as is shown in Figure \ref{pinheiro}.
+Write for each vertex of the path tree $T^i_G$ the sign of the graph continued fraction for its respective rooted subtree at time $\theta$, i.e. for the vertex corresponding to the path $c$ consider the sign of the graph continued fraction $\alpha_c(T^c_G)(\theta)$.
+This is illustrated in Figure~\ref{pinheiro}.

-Observe that for large negative times all subtrees have sign $-$, and for large positive times all subtrees have sign $+$.
-As time goes by the $+$ signs are created at the root of the path tree and descend, sometimes duplicating, but always respecting the rule: a node changes from $+$ to $-$ at time $\theta$ if, and only if, one of its subnodes changes from $-$ to $+$ at time $\theta$.
-This is illustrated in Figure \ref{pinheiro}.
+Observe that, by Corollary~\ref{derivative1}, for large negative times all subtrees have sign $-$, and for large positive times all subtrees have sign $+$.
+As the time $\theta$ goes by the $+$ signs are created at the root of the path tree and descend, sometimes duplicating, but always respecting the following rule: a node changes from $+$ to $-$ at time $\theta$ if, and only if, one of its subnodes changes from $-$ to $+$ at time $\theta$.
+This is the promised interpretation of Lemma~\ref{internal} in terms of the path tree.
+An illustration of how these signals evolve with the time $\theta$ is also shown in Figure~\ref{pinheiro}.